TritonDataCenter/manta-mola/docs/mpu-gc-overview.md

 records.
-The reducer can iterate over these rows and determine whether records for a given MPU should be deleted: in particular, that it has a finalizing record and that the finalizing record was created before a system-wide grace period begun.
+The reducer can iterate over these rows and determine whether records for a given MPU should be deleted: in particular, that it has a finalizing record and that the finalizing record was created before a system-wide grace period .

-The output of the Marlin job is a set of list of records that can be safely deleted by the cleanup script.
-These output is stored at:
+The output of the Marlin job is a set of instructions lists that can be safely deleted by the cleanup script.
+These outputs are stored at:

     /poseidon/stor/manta_mpu_gc/cleanup/[date]-[job_id]-X-[uuid]

+There is one output file per reducer in the job.

 ## Phase 2: Cleanup